pavanpower8897/HighLevel/Books/DIA/Transactions.md

 Giving up partition instead of Consistency and available in CAP theorem:
 One ATM.
 One single database, in one location, no replica anywhere else.
 There's no second copy to fall out of sync with, so there's nothing to partition.
+Consistency is the application's responsibility.

+C is fundamentally different from A, I, and D.

+Think of it this way:

+Property	Who primarily provides it?
+Atomicity	Database
+Isolation	Database
+Durability	Database
+Consistency	Application + database constraints Database guarantees safe execution.
+Application guarantees correct meaning.

+Or even simpler:

+ACID doesn't mean "the database makes my data correct."

+It means:

+If I define my transaction correctly and my starting state is valid, the database's transactional guarantees help me move safely to another valid state.